Home-Based Family Education & Support

 Increased parenting confidence

-Parents learn new strategies for guiding their children’s behavior, creating calmer, more consistent routines at home.
+Parents gain strategies to guide their children’s behavior and create calmer, more consistent routines

 Simple cartoon baby face, smiling with a small curl of hair.